shawndcarpenter/third_space_fe/README.md

 ```

 ## Gem Information
 The front end repository handles most of what the user will interact with, including routing and page rendering.

+### Testing
-It also includes extensive testing using the [Capybara gem](https://github.com/teamcapybara/capybara) to simulate user input and interaction.
+Our application includes extensive testing using the [Capybara gem](https://github.com/teamcapybara/capybara) to simulate user input and interaction.

+This application also uses the [Launchy Gem](https://github.com/copiousfreetime/launchy) to view pages in the browser without needing to start the server.

+The [Shoulda Matchers Gem](https://github.com/thoughtbot/shoulda-matchers) is used for one-liner testing of models.

+The [Orderly Gem](https://github.com/jmondo/orderly) is used to check the order in which items appear on the pages for our application.

+The [SimpleCov Gem](https://github.com/simplecov-ruby/simplecov) provides test coverage analysis for our application.

 The back end handles API calls to the TomTom API as well as accepts post requests from the user for location moods.
 It simulates API calls using the [WebMock gem](https://github.com/bblimke/webmock) and the [VCR gem](https://github.com/vcr/vcr).

 Both use the [Pry gem](https://github.com/pry/pry) and [RSpec Rails](https://github.com/rspec/rspec-rails) within the testing environment for unit and feature testing.

-## Release History

-* 0.2.1
-    * CHANGE: Update docs (module code remains unchanged)

 ## Staff